Gozinih/Automated-MODSIM-DSS-Run/README.md

 ## Important Notes

 - Users must provide their own:
-  - MODSIM executable (modify model name in BatchRunner.py and Run.py)
+  - MODSIM executable, .xy and .exe files (remembere to modify model name in BatchRunner.py and Run.py)
+  - Input datasets: csv files for each scenario
   - MODSIMNodes.xlsx (to map from the .cvs files to nodes inside the Modsim model)
-  - Input datasets: csv files for each scenario

 ---